 A new set of animated images show asteroid 2012 DA14 as it nears its record-close approach to Earth on February 15, 2013.

-These are some of many images that may be taken of the asteroid during its close – but safe – encounter with Earth.
-It will be observed by numerous optical observatories worldwide in an attempt to determine its rough shape, spin rate and composition.
-NASA scientists will use NASA’s Goldstone Solar System Radar, located in California’s Mojave Desert, to take radar images of the asteroid to determine its precise size and shape on Feb.
-16, 18, 19 and 20.
+These are some of many images that may be taken of the asteroid during its close — but safe — encounter with Earth.
+It will be observed by numerous optical observatories worldwide in an attempt to determine its rough shape, spin rate, and composition.
+NASA scientists will use NASA’s Goldstone Solar System Radar, located in California’s Mojave Desert, to take radar images of the asteroid to determine its precise size and shape on February 16, 18, 19, and 20.
 The NASA Near Earth Object Observation (NEOO) Program will continue to track the asteroid and predict its future orbit.

 The Near-Earth Object Program Office at JPL manages the technical and scientific activities for NASA’s Near-Earth Object Observation Program of the Science Mission Directorate in Washington.
 JPL is a division of the California Institute of Technology in Pasadena.
 The NEOO Program Office performs more precise orbit determination on the objects, and predicts whether any will become an impact hazard to the Earth, or any other planet in the solar system.